smohiudd/smohiudd.github.io/_posts/2019-06-21-mapping-curb-rules.markdown

 shst match 07-18.geojson --search-radius=20 -out=curbmatched.geojson --best-direction
 ```

-The output data from the matching API will produce the following:
+The output data from the matching API will produce the following for a single line feature:

 ```javascript
 {